maksimillian1/Jupita-Agent-Web-Typescript/README.md

 * isCall (optional, default=false)
 * listener (optional, if not defined then the API will not be called)

-If the API returns 200 the response is an object
+If the API returns 200 the response is an object;

 ```
 {